CHAPTER 6

 "And I saw , and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer."

-Before we go further, I'd like to pause here to point out an important aspect of this chapter.
+Before we proceed, let's notice an important aspect.
 Notice that every verse in this chapter starts with the word "And" except for the last verse of this chapter, verse 17.
-You may have already noticed that all of Chapter 5, which we just finished, also has every verse starting with the word "And".
+You may have already noticed that all of Chapter 5 has every verse starting with the word "And".
 This signifies that this is one continuous event.
 It is all connected together.
-And this is what John witnesses as Jesus, the Lamb, opens the First Seal ...
+Keep an eye on the word "And" at the beginning of verses and see how they connect to each other.

-First, John sees a white horse.
+First, John sees a "white" horse.
 When the Bible mentions a horse or horses, it means horses used for war.
-Nowhere in the Bible does it mention horses used for pleasure.
+Nowhere in the Bible is it mentioned about the horses used for pleasure.
 When the Bible refers to horses, it refers to war-like operations.
-When John saw this horse, it indicated to him that a war was about to take place.
+When John saw this "white" horse, it indicated to him that this is a war-like horse, and a war was about to take place.

-Next we read that the antichrist has a bow.
+Next we read that the Antichrist, the rider, has a bow.
 A bow was one of the most extensively used weapons of war in the Bible times.
 Psalm 18:34 even mentions a bow made of steel.
 Bowmen of war were expert in handling the bow.
-The antichrist is expert in handling his bow.
-Notice that no arrow is mentioned here.
-This antichrist is not going to use arrows.
+The Antichrist is expert in handling his bow.
+Notice that no arrows are mentioned here.
+This Antichrist is not going to use arrows.
 He is not going to use force.
-He is using the bow.
-In other words, 'peace talks".
-He will devise diplomatic negotiations.
+He will be using the bow only.
+This indicates "peace talks".
+This Antichrist will devise diplomatic negotiations.
 He will implement so called 'peace treaties'.
 He will be exceptionally talented at using his 'peace' weapon.

-Then we see that "a crown was given unto him".
+This verse also tells us that "a crown was given unto him".
 A crown shows authority.
 Only God can give authority.
-Romans 13:;1 says that "there is no power but of God".
+Romans 13:1 says that "there is no power but of God".
 Psalm 75:7 tells us that "God is the Judge: He putteth down one, and setteth up another."
-God is allowing the antichrist to come on the scene.
-God is going to use the antichrist to show the whole world Who truly is God.
-After God grants the antichrist this power, the antichrist goes out into the world "to conquer".
+God will allow the Antichrist to come on the scene.
+God is going to allow the Antichrist to deceive the world into believing that he (the Antichrist) has everything under control.
+After God grants the Antichrist this power, the Antichrist goes out into the world "to conquer".
 God gave us an example of Himself giving authority to Satan in Job, chapter 1.

-1:12 God gives permission to Satan to harm anything of Job's and God restricts Satan on what he can do and what he cannot do.
+1:12 God gives permission to Satan to harm anything of Job's.
+However, God restricts Satan on what he can do and what he cannot do.

 2:6 God gives permission to Satan to harm Job physically but not unto death.

-In the end, God prevails.
-Likewise, in the End, God will prevail again.
-The destruction of the antichrist is even foretold to us in Revelation that we will be studying soon.
-In this verse that we are studying right now, this antichrist on the white horse will conquer and will continue to conquer until Christ puts an end to him.
-This antichrist will try using 'peace methods' as often as he can to accomplish his destruction.
+In the end, God prevailed.
+Likewise, in the End Time, God will prevail again.
+The destruction of the Antichrist is even foretold in later in Revelation that we will be studying soon.
+This verse that we are studying right now, the Antichrist will use the "white horse" (peace methods) to conquer and will continue to conquer until Christ puts an end to him.
+The Antichrist will try using several 'peace methods' as often as he can to accomplish his destruction.
 Matthew 24:5 says: "For many shall come in my name, saying, I am Christ; and shall deceive many."
-Most of the world will be deceived by this antichrist.
+Most of the world will be deceived by the Antichrist.
 He shall deceive many people.

 VERSE 3: (Chapter 6)